 The Proposer shall provide Project plans that show all major Work elements needed to complete the Proposer's Basic Configuration, including AREs and ACCs/ATCs.
 Plan and Profile drawings shall be at 1 inch equals 100 feet scale showing all major Work elements for the Project.
+Structure plans may be at 1 inch equals 40 feet scale.
 The Proposer should use color, single-sided individual sheets (not double sided), and maximum page size of 11 x 17.
 These drawings are exempt from the page limit and there are no suggested page limits.